paragi/rocket-store-node/README.md

 (on a regular PC with +10^7 records in the collection, it might take up to a second to retreive one record, where as one might retreive up to 100.000 records with an exact key match)

 ### Delete
-Delete one or more files, whos key match.
+Delete one or more records, whos key match.

 ```javascript
 delete([string <collection> [,string <key with wildcards>]])
 ```

 __Collection__ to search.
 If no collection is given, **THE WHOLE DATA BASE IS DELETED!**

 __Key__ to search for.
 Can be mixed with wildcards '\*' and '?'.
 If no key is given, **THE ENTIRE COLLECTION INCLUDING SEQUENCES IS DELETED!**